ChalleNGe

 Education Partners

-• Nottingham Trent University: Helen Garrigan, Culture Manager
+• Nottingham Trent University: Helen Garrigan, Culture Manager, NTU Culture team

-• Nottingham Trent University: Frances Howard, Youth Studies Course Leader
+• Nottingham Trent University: Dr Frances Howard, Associate Professor

-• Nottingham Trent University - CenSCE: Stephen Barton, Volunteering Coordinator, Centre for Student and Community Engagement
+• Nottingham Trent University - CenSCE: Stephen Barton, Collective Impact Coordinator

 • Take 1: Courtney Rose, Director